sphinx-doc/sphinx/doc/tutorial/describing-code.rst

    or ``"veggies"``.
 Otherwise, :py:func:`lumache.get_random_ingredients` will raise an exception.

-In some contexts, Sphinx will generate a cross-reference automatically just by using the name of the object, without you having to explicitly use a role for that.
+When generating code documentation, Sphinx will generate a cross-reference automatically just by using the name of the object, without you having to explicitly use a role for that.
 For example, you can describe the custom exception raised by the function using the :rst:dir:`py:exception` directive: